Near-Resonance-Induced Caustics and Scaling Laws in a Quantum Kicked Rotor

 In the classical dynamical system, caustics emerge as fundamental singularities in phase space where families of classical trajectories focus.
-Mathematically, these singular points are characterized by the vanishing derivative condition ${\partial \theta_{\text{con}}^{\text{cl}}}/{\partial \theta_0^{\text{cl}}}=0$ \cite{Averbukh2001}, which gives rise to the following caustic equation:

-The exact analytical solution to this equation remains difficult to derive, it can be clearly observed from Fig.~\ref{Fig-Classical Paths} that the cusp caustics are primarily contributed by trajectories with initial angles distributed around $\pi$.
+Mathematically, these singular points are characterized by the vanishing derivative condition ${\partial \theta_{\text{con}}^{\text{cl}}}/{\partial \theta_0^{\text{cl}}}=0$~\cite{Averbukh2001}.
+Although the exact analytical solution to this equation remains difficult to derive, it can be clearly observed from Fig.~\ref{Fig-Classical Paths} that the cusp caustics are primarily contributed by trajectories with initial angles distributed around $\pi$.
 To quantify this local structure, we perform a small-angle expansion of $\theta_{0}^{\text{cl}}$ around $\pi$ by setting $\theta_{0}^{\text{cl}}=\pi+\delta_{0}$, and retain terms up to the first order of $\delta_{0}$ in Eq.~(\ref{Analytical Solution}), yielding:

 Differentiating this approximate solution with respect to $\delta_{0}$ and setting the derivative to zero yields the caustic time (i.e., the time of cusp points):

 Notably, within the first-order approximation, this solution is independent of $p_{0}$, implying that the occurrence time of cusp points is unaffected by the initial momentum under this level of approximation.
 This characteristic provides a simplified yet insightful perspective on the temporal behavior of the cusp caustic.
 Substituting this solution back into Eq.~(\ref{Approximate Solution}) yields the angles where the cusp points occur:

 This result is shown in Fig.~\ref{Fig-Analytical Solutions}, marked by red crosses.
-Furthermore, we numerically solve the caustic equation Eq.~(\ref{Caustic Equation}) and substitute the obtained solutions into the analytical expression Eq.~(\ref{Analytical Solution}), then evaluate the system dynamics by substituting these critical points back into the same governing equation for final characterization.
+Moreover, we numerically solve the caustic equation ${\partial \theta_{\text{con}}^{\text{cl}}}/{\partial \theta_0^{\text{cl}}}=0$ using the analytical solution in Eq.~(\ref{Analytical Solution}), then evaluate the system dynamics by substituting these critical points back into the same governing equation for final characterization.
 The resultant profiles, displayed as magenta solid curves in Fig.~\ref{Fig-Classical Paths}, not only capture the characteristic features of classical caustics but also exactly reproduce the quantum caustic structures.
-This operational procedure confirms that the quantum caustic dynamics can be completely reconstructed through classical solutions.
+This operational procedure confirms that the quantum caustic dynamics can be completely reconstructed through these classical solutions.